meeshkan/unmock-js/README.md

 axios('https://zodiac.com/libra')
 ```

 This will yield a typescript file that writes the resposne in `json-schema-poet` with commented-out default values.
-From there, you can include this in your project.
+From there, you can include this in your project however you see fit.

 ## Contributing